NYULibraries/ichabod/app/models/README.md

 There is an additional "collection_code" concept in Ichabod that is not defined as part of Nyucore.
 This code drives the "Collection" facet in Ichabod, and the collection field downstream of Ichabod, but is _not_ stored in Fedora at this time.
 Collection codes are defined in [model/nyucore/collections.rb](model/nyucore/collections.rb)

-        TODO: This should likely be defined as part of Nyucore.
+        TODO: Collection_code / Collection should likely be defined as part of Nyucore.